This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You have questions or concerns about your condition or care.

 includes relieving symptoms.
 There is no cure for HPV.
 There is treatment for the conditions that are caused by HPV.
 You will need to be closely monitored for these conditions.
-Ask your healthcare provider for more information about the conditions and treatments.
+Ask your healthcare provider for more information about monitoring, conditions caused by HPV, and treatments.